-After you walk your course with your trainer, take 5 -10 mins alone and walk jump to jump and make sure to walk the track you horse will be taking.
+After you walk your course with your trainer, take five to ten minutes alone and walk jump to jump and make sure to walk the track your horse will be taking.
 Yep – all the way into the corners and through the whole course.
 Not only will this prepare you mentally – visualization is actually proven to improve athletic performance – but it also gives you an extra calorie burn so you can definitely get that ham and cheese croissant post-class.

 Visualize your course

 Back to that awesome thing we just mentioned: visualization.
 After walking a jumper, eq, or medal course, or after thoroughly learning a hunter course, turning away you should be able to visualize your exact course and track in your mind.
 Spend a few minutes seeing the course in your mind, how your going to execute it (beautifully and smoothly), and even envision yourself coming out of the ring with a big ridiculous smile on your face.